-Breaking news: Study course “Data Science and Artificial Intelligence” will start in October 2019
+Study program “Data Science and Artificial Intelligence” will start again in winter semester

 “Artificial intelligence is now used everywhere, in online shopping, autonomous driving and medical data analysis,” explains Professor Jens Dittrich, who heads the Big Data Analytics research group at Saarland University.
 Data science has also profited from this.
 Because the focus of “Data Science” is not on the data itself, but on the way it is processed and evaluated.